shmuelyaish/AnomalyDetectionWebService/README.md

 # AnomalyDetectionWebService
-Authors: Shmuel Yaish, Elad Bilman, Yedidya Bachar.
+Authors: Shmuel Yaish, Yedidya Bachar, Elad Bilman.

 This project is for our university course Advanced Programming 2.